-Looking at the small portion of the data stream, the "NUL" value is 0.
+If looking at the small portion of the data stream, the "NUL" value is 0.
 The "C" value is 67.
 Other characters each have a unique Decimal value.
 A ";" has a value of 59.
 All told values from 0 to 255 decimal are contained in a single byte.
 Thus you can map both the number of bytes and the value of each of these bytes on this work page.
-If your data stream contains alpha numeric characters, the output can be accepted literally.
+If your data stream contains alphanumeric characters, the output can be accepted literally.

-Using the Windows "copy" function, I selected one whole data stream from the displayed characters beginning with the header characters and ending with these same characters, and pasted the result to a new Word document.
+Using the Windows "copy" function, I selected one whole data stream from the displayed characters beginning with the header characters and ending with these same characters and pasted the result to a new Word document.
 I allowed the pasted string to wrap several lines as necessary on the page.
-I used Word because I could then set line spacing to provide ample space between printed lines for notes.
+I used Word because I could then set the line spacing to provide ample space between printed lines for notes.
 The total stream between the header bytes will be seen.
 Because you can see the value of each byte, many elements will probably be easily identified.
-In my case all of the cylinder heads and exhaust low word bytes read 67 and 68 and the high words were "nul" even with no temperature probe attached.
+In my case, all of the cylinder heads and exhaust low word bytes read 67 and 68, and the high words were "NUL" even with no temperature probe attached.
 While it is not, one can treat this as a default value.
 These indicated the position in the stream of twelve bytes.
-Battery voltage was output and that provided another known point.
+Battery voltage was in the output, and that provided another known point.
 Slowly you can decipher the remaining elements.
 If you have the data stream for the source, the job is greatly simplified.
 A printout of the data from another source is also a great help.

-Input: AdvSerDatLog-COM5.log (bianry log file, created with the help of Advanced Serial Data Logger)
+Input: AdvSerDatLog-COM5.log (the binary log file, created with the help of Advanced Serial Data Logger)

 Direct Excel Connection data export module

-Universal data parser module with the XML confguration file uniparser.engine.mon.xml
+Universal data parser module with the XML configuration file uniparser.engine.mon.xml